The Glass Studio

 UPCYCLING GLASS

-To further the sustainability and teaching opportunities of the Glass Studio, we will reuse UVO collected from local restaurants.
-The reuse of UVO demonstrates an alternative fuel source and helps alleviate major waste management problems caused by discarded grease clogging sewer lines.
+To enhance the sustainability of the Glass Studio, we will use Used Vegetable Oil (UVO) from local restaurants as an alternative fuel source.
+This initiative provides a double benefit: it demonstrates a viable alternative to expensive fossil fuels and helps alleviate critical infrastructure issues caused by discarded grease clogging the BVI’s sewer lines.

 Compost